emmjab/feminize_text/README.md

 files that get written: the "\_content.log" and the "\_metadata.log".
 If these files are both empty, something went wrong with the parsing & you're on your own :)

-You can read the following section to follow my development process, which might help.
+You can read the **Background & documentation** section to follow my development process, which might help.

+## Questions

+1. Why not "they"?

+I think if the "default" is a male scientist, programmer, or engineer, your mind will still conjure a male when reading "they", even if it's a "gender-neutral" word.
+The idea of this script is to re-train defaults.
+If it doesn't matter, let's re-paint the world female!

+2. What happens to pronouns that refer to human (real or imaginary) males?

+They also get re-gendered!
+Everyone gets re-gendered!
+At first I started thinking about ways to fix this, but then I decided it doesn't need fixing :)

+3. Why not call it "womanizer.py"?
+Isn't that a better pun?

+Yeah :D

+Here was my name brainstorm for this repo:
+- regenderization
+- transcription
+- transcrypt
+- womanizer
+- his_and_hers
+- \_he
+- m2f
+- feminizer
+- text_that_is_easier_on_the_eyes

 ## Background & documentation of the script-writing process

+**Note: this is stream of consciousness**

 2h project including thinking time and file downloading time.